A New Grounded Partition Identity of Type $D_4^{(3)}$: Difference conditions

-We have seen in the previous section that the principal specialisation of $e^{-\Lambda_0} \text{ch}(L(\Lambda_0))$ equals the infinite product (\ref{eq:productside}).
-To complete the proof of Theorem \ref{thm:G2identity} (i.e. to formulate this statement as a partition identity), we need to specialise the colours and the variable \(t\) at suitable powers of \(q\) so that it is consistent with principal specialisation (in Theorem \ref{thm:Lepowsky}).

-Now, we aim to find a set of coloured partitions \(\mathcal{D}\) such that the specialisation of the sum in (\ref{thm:KMN2coloured}) becomes the following generating function:
+We aim to find a square matrix $M$ with rows and columns indexed by $a$, $b$, $c$, $d$, $e$, $f$, $g$, $h$ such that the specialisation of the sum in (\ref{thm:KMN2coloured}) becomes the following generating function:

 To this end, we need to alter the matrix according to the specialisations above.
-For example, the entry in column \(b\) and row \(a\) was \(1\), which means that if a part with colour \(a\) follows a part with colour \(b\), then their difference is at least \(1\).
-The relevant specialisations are \(t = q^4\), \(a = q^{-3}\), and \(b = q^{-2}\), and the corresponding value in the new matrix $M$ should be: \(1 \cdot 4 + (-2) - (-3) = 5\).
-The other entries of the altered energy function are computed analogously, as shown in Figure \ref{fig:alteredmatrix}.
+For example, the entry in column $b$ and row $a$ in $H$ is $1$, which means that if a part with colour $a$ follows a part with colour $b$, then their difference is $1$.
+The relevant specialisations are $t = q^4$, $a = q^{-3}$, and $b = q^{-2}$, and the corresponding value in the new matrix $M$ should be: $1 \cdot 4 + (-2) - (-3) = 5$.
+The other entries of the altered energy function are computed analogously.
+Combining this with~(\ref{eq:cong_cond}), we complete the proof of Theorem~\ref{thm:G2identity}.